"Where is Jamaica?", why would someone really asked such a question?

-The truth is although we are a very popular country, there are still millions across the world who may have only heard the name, if at all.
+But even with its enviable popularity, there are still billions of people across the world who may have only heard the name, if at all.

 Take a look at the Map of Jamaica here [opens in a new window]